rky5231/my-todo-app/README.md

 # My Todo App

-This project is a simple todo list application built using HTML, CSS, and JavaScript.
+This project is a simple todo list application built using Streamlit.
 It allows users to add, edit, and delete tasks from their todo list.

 ## Features